BU-Spark/se-diva-docs-backend/README.md

 ## Flow Chart
 `main.py` depends on `mongo_test.py` for database operations, and `mongo_test.py` depends on `models.py` for data models and schemas.

+## Getting Started

+These instructions will help you set up and run the project on your local machine for development and testing purposes.

+### Prerequisites

+- Python 3.7 or higher
+- MongoDB Atlas Account and Cluster
+- Stripe Account
+- SendGrid Account

 ### Environment Variables